-Want an affordable sleeping bag to snuggle into under the stars?
-Our experts researched 100+ options, then purchased and tested the best 9 budget sleeping bags of 2020 and brought them through a series of rigorous hands-on tests.
+Looking for an affordable sleeping bag?
+Our experts researched over 100 options, then purchased and tested the best 10 budget sleeping bags, putting them through a series of rigorous hands-on tests.
 From big things like warmth and comfort, down to little things like zippers and stitching, we thoroughly analyzed each bag's overall performance.
-The recommendations that follow should help you make sure that you find the best possible sleeping bag for your next adventure, whether it takes place in a national park or your backyard.
+The recommendations that follow should help you make sure that you find the best possible sleeping bag for your next adventure, whether it takes place in a national park, your backyard, or a living room couch.

-Teton Sport's Celsius XXL distinguishes itself two ways: luxurious dimensions and exceptional warmth.
-With 39 inches of width, it is the widest single sleeping bag we bought for testing.
-This fact goes a long way towards negating the common complaint that sleeping bags feel too restrictive.
-In our view, most temp ratings are overly optimistic, but this bag's 0°F rating feels borderline accurate.
-It's filled with plenty of hollow fiber insulation and sports a legit draft collar and hood to seal heat in.
+The Teton Sports Celsius XXL sets itself apart with luxurious dimensions and exceptional warmth.
+It was the widest single sleeping bag we purchased for testing, with a significant 39-inch width that does a lot to negate the common complaint that sleeping bags feel too confining.
+While most temperature ratings feel overly optimistic to us, this sleeping bag's 0°F rating seems pretty close to accurate.
+It's filled with hollow fiber insulation and has a draft collar and hood that help keep heat in.
 The Celsius XXL also features a brushed flannel lining, our lead tester's favorite.

-The Teton Sports Mammoth is our top pick for those in the market for a great two-person bag, the Mammoth is our top pick.
+The Teton Sports Mammoth is our top pick for those in the market for a great two-person bag.
 Like its cousin, the Teton Sports Celsius, it features our tester's favorite brushed flannel lining.
 This supple lining is combined with spacious interior dimensions to provide remarkable comfort.
 We also think it has plenty of insulation to live up to its 20°F temp rating.
 Finally, you can unzip this bag into two separate blankets if you find yourself getting sick of your sleeping mate.